Huntario/RSSAnalyzer/README/README.md

 13.Use an alternative CSS framework like Material

+04.polish UI
+12.Mobile Responsive
+13.Use an alternative CSS framework like Material

 AGENDA
 1. add space to insert own RSS link
 2. validate it is an RSS link